Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Fair allocation of discrete objects

-Collect the $t_j$ sequentially into subsets, starting with $t_1$, until the sum of the current subset is at least one.
-Continue creating subsets in this way until all the $t_j$-s are arranged in subsets.
-Let $m+1$ be the number of created subsets, where the sum of the first $m$ subsets is at least $1$ and the sum of the last subset (which may be empty) is less than $1$.
-Note that the sum of each of the first $m$ subsets is less than $2$.
-Therefore, the sum of all subsets is less than $2m+1$.
-On the other hand, the sum of all $t_j$ is at least $n-k$.
-Hence $2m+1 > n-k$ so $2m \geq n-k$ so $m\geq \lceil (n-k)/2\rceil$.
+\begin{lemma} Let $(a_j)_{j=1}^{N}$ be real numbers such that for all $j\in[N]$: $a_j\in[0,1]$.
+If $\sum_j a_j \geq A$ for some integer $A$, then the $a_j$ can be partitioned into $\lceil A/2 \rceil$ subsets such that the sum of each subset is at least $1$. \end{lemma} \begin{proof} Collect the $a_j$ sequentially into subsets, starting with $a_1$, until the sum of the current subset is at least one.
+Continue constructing subsets in this way until all the $a_j$-s are arranged in subsets.
+Let $s+1$ be the number of constructed subsets, where the sum of the first $s$ subsets is at least $1$ and the sum of the last subset (which may be empty) is less than $1$.
+Since $a_j\leq 1$, the sum of each of the first $s$ subsets is less than $2$.
+Therefore, the sum of all subsets is less than $2 s+1$.
+Hence, $2 s+1 > A$ so $2 s \geq A$ so $s\geq \lceil A/2\rceil$, since $s$ and $A$ are integers. \end{proof}

-In each subset there are $t_j$ whose sum is at least $1$.
-The corresponding $d_j$ are at least as large, so their sum is at least $1$ too. \end{proof}